MicrosoftDocs/OData-docs/Odata-docs/client/v6/code-generation-tool.md

 	- Visual Studio 2015

-- [Unchase OData Connected Service](https://marketplace.visualstudio.com/items?itemName=Unchase.unchaseodataconnectedservice) is a Visual Studio extension to generate C# or VB client proxy files for the OData web services (both V3 & V4) with some customization.
+- [Unchase OData Connected Service](https://marketplace.visualstudio.com/items?itemName=Unchase.unchaseodataconnectedservice) is a Visual Studio extension to generate C# or VB client proxy files for the OData web services (both V3 & V4) with some customization and more options.
+Simply put, it is like Add Service Reference for WCF or Add Web Reference for WSDL, but for OData.
 It supports following Visual Studio:

 	- Visual Studio 2017
 	- Visual Studio 2019

-The following part will mainly focus on how to use the OData Connected Service to generate client proxy file.
+The following part will mainly focus on how to use the OData Connected Service by Microsoft to generate client proxy file.
+Similar steps are used in the Unchase OData Connected Service.
+See [How To](https://medium.com/@unchase/how-to-generate-c-or-visual-basic-client-code-for-odata-protocol-versions-1-0-4-0-a3a4f9402ea1).

 ## Install OData Connected Service Extension